The Department of Health recommends all children aged six months to five years are given vitamin supplements containing vitamins A, C and D every day.

 The power of belief

 Simply believing that your child is smarter than others can make a difference.
 Studies showed when teachers were told certain children were more intelligent, those students did better — even though they had been randomly selected.
-By the end of the school year, 30 per cent of those singled out as ‘spurters’ had gained an average of 22 IQ points, and almost all of them had gained at least 10 IQ points.undefined Sources
+By the end of the school year, 30 per cent of those singled out as ‘spurters’ had gained an average of 22 IQ points, and almost all of them had gained at least 10 IQ points.Shop Children's Health Sources

 Spark: The Revolutionary New Science of Exercise and the Brain 1st Edition, Kindle Edition by John J. Ratey Eric Hagerman